 Cons: Embarrasses you in front of your friends by trying to act cool.
 She’s also the queen of the “overshare.”

 The motto of the Mother Hen is “Family First.”
 This type of mom would sacrifice anything for her family and puts the needs of everyone else above her own.
 The Mother Hen knows what you’re feeling by just looking at you face and feels the pain of her kids’ heartaches as if they were happening to her.
 This mom knows how to take care of her kids—she knows what they like and what makes them sick, happy, or sad.
 She is kind and compassionate and is a rock of stability for her family.
 A close-knit family is important to her, and she puts a high priority in family traditions like holidays, family vacations, and family dinner time.

 Pros: Is the glue that holds the family together.

 Cons: Can be overprotective and would wrap her kids in bubble wrap if she could.

 The Mother Hen: Charlotte York Goldenblatt, Sex and the City

 Personality Type C: The Academic Mom

-Pros: Kids might hate the emphasis on studies when they’re young, but will thank their mothers in the end when they graduate from Harvard.
+Pros: Kids might hate the emphasis on studies while they’re young but will thank their mothers in the end when they graduate from Harvard.

-C: The Academic mom can be critical.
-She measures herself to high standards, and applies those same standards to her kids as well.
+Cons: The Academic mom can be critical.
+She holds herself to high standards and applies those same standards to her kids as well.
 She also assumes you’re dead if you don’t call exactly when you say you will.